 There are several power-ups littered throughout Planet Zebes capable of enhancing Samus’s offensive, defensive, and mobile capabilities.
 Rather than being unable to progress until you obtain a special artifact that the plot hinges on, you might not be able to reach an area simply because you can’t jump high enough yet.
 It is not necessary to locate every single upgrade, but doing so can save the player a lot of aggravation in the long run.

 Also hidden are tanks capable of increasing Samus’s carrying capacity.
 They come in five different varieties: energy, missile, super missile, power bomb, and reserve tanks.
 Samus’s Power Suit starts with 99 units of energy.
 An energy tank provides an extra 100 units for each one discovered.
 Intuitively, missile, super missile, and power bomb tanks allow Samus to carry more ammunition of their matching weapon types.
 Reserve tanks function similarly to energy tanks, only they don’t appear on the HUD.
 Should Samus deplete her suit’s energy entirely while possessing reserve tanks, she will regain however much energy they have stored.
-Alternatively, you opt to use them manually wherein they act as a science fiction analogue to healing potions.
+Alternatively, you opt to use them manually, in which case they act as a science-fiction analogue to healing potions.
 They are refilled by collecting energy pickups when she is at full health.

 At first glance, Super Metroid would appear to be similar to the original, albeit with more collectables to find and an update in visuals.
 Actually playing it reveals that the gameplay has been improved in every conceivable aspect.
 To begin with, the controls are far more fluent, making it easier to jump from platform to platform without falling off by accident.
 Samus is also capable of shooting diagonally now, allowing one to aim at any enemy onscreen regardless of their position.